Skip to content

 Showing how to make air fryer meatballs in a 4 step collage.

-3. Form ball-shaped portions.
-Scoop the mixture using a medium cookie scoop or Tablespoon and use the palms of your hands to form them into 1 1/2 inch meatballs.
-As you make one, place it into the air fryer basket.
-Do this with the remaining portions and assemble the balls in a single layer, leaving enough room between each one.
+• Form ball-shaped portions.
+Scoop the mixture using a medium cookie scoop or Tablespoon and form them into 1 1/2 inch meatballs.
+Place in a single layer in the air fryer basket leaving enough room between each one.
 Work in batches if necessary.

 Expert Tips

 • Don’t skip the preheat.
 It’s not always called for in every air fryer recipe, but it definitely helps with making air fryer meatballs.
-Starting with high heat helps to brown the outside first, locking in the moisture, then reducing the heat allows the inside to cook a bit slower without drying out.
+Starting with high heat helps to brown the outside first and lock in moisture.

 • Work in batches.
 Do not overcrowd the basket.
-You want the heat to circulate evenly around every one.
+You want the heat to circulate evenly around every one of the air fryer meatballs.

 • Use a digital thermometer.
 This is the best way to determine when they are done.
 Once they’ve reached 165°F, they’re ready.